andresamayadiaz/FrontAccountingSimpleAPI/README.md

 Report issues you find in our GitHub Issue Tracker.
 Please report with as much detail as you can.
 Simply saying "It doesn't work" will gain you sympathy, but not a lot else.

 Want to contribute code?
 Go right ahead, fork the project on GitHub, pull requests are welcome.
+Note that we're trying to follow the [PSR-2 Coding Style Guide](https://www.php-fig.org/psr/psr-2/).

 ## Contact

 Any question about this you can always contact me: andres.amaya.diaz@gmail.com